elgatosf/streamdeck-javascript-sdk/css/README.md

 ![Full Button](<./docs/image (71).png>)

 By default, the button's width takes the full available width.
-We included a couple of utility-classes in `sdpi.css` to restrict width of a button.
-E.g class `max20` limits the width to approx 20% of the total width:
+We included a couple of utility-classes in `sdpi.css` to restrict width of a button. e.g. class `max20` limits the width to approx 20% of the total width:

 ![Button](<./docs/image (25).png>)